 Peasant Sandals – The Craft of Eastern European Folk Shoes

-After hours of wandering in villages, enduring the cold and asking for information and directions, we traced the last shoemaker.
+After hours of wandering in villages, enduring the cold and asking for information and directions, we traced a traditional leather artisan.

 We moved straight to his house and assaulted him with the camera, pen and papers.
 Poor mr George, he couldn’t even refuse us!
 Good thing he had some orders so he was already at work…

-He was a bit shy at first.
-After we finished, he showed us around.
+At first, he was a little shy, but after a while, he showed us around.
 He is the first man I ever met, who has 3 TVs in line, all open at same time…and a belt for each pair of pants.

 Who used to Wear Peasant Sandals?
 European Peasant Footwear